Thousands open their homes to fire evacuees - The Media Times

 MORE: Huge mega fire threatens to form

 The Australian east coast has been hard hit this bushfire season, as fires broke out in Queensland in September last year and continued until December.
-There are now extreme danger zones in New South Wales and Victoria where entire communities are on alert or evacuating.
+New South Wales and Victoria now have extreme danger zones where entire communities are on alert or evacuating.

 Writer Erin Riley was one of those who intervened to help “Find a bed“Initiative.